 The curated list

 11. Struggling to Lose Weight?
-This Is Why (episode 2080).
+This Is Why.
 The companion episode for cyclists stuck on body composition.
-Pairs naturally with episodes 2130 and 13.
+Pairs naturally with How Cycling Can Sabotage Your Weight Loss — and the Fix and 5 Fixable Reasons You Can't Lose Weight.

 Topic context — why these episodes matter